-All resident students are required to participate in one of the full residential dining plans offered by campus-provided dining services.
+All resident students are required to participate in one of the residential meal plans offered by campusprovided dining services.
 All new incoming first-year students are required to be on the Unlimited Meal plan for the duration of their first year on campus.
-The Dining License is in effect for the entire academic year when classes are in session.
-Auxiliary Services administers the meal plans on behalf of SUNY Polytechnic.
-Changes to the selected dining plan are accepted until 4:00 p.m. the first Friday of classes each semester.
-After this date, mid-semester dining plan changes are not accepted.
-Meal plan changes are administered by Auxiliary Services.
+The Dining License is in effect for the entire academic year when classes are in session (see Housing License and Agreement) Auxiliary Services administers the meal plans on behalf of SUNY Polytechnic.
+Changes to the selected meal plan are accepted until 4:00 p.m. the first Friday of classes each semester.
+After this date, midsemester dining plan changes are not accepted.